connor-prinster/Java-Programs/java-badge-training/javaBadge.md

         * helps in writing generic code
         * can use the super class as well as some custom code
     * minuses
-        * may not be necessary but will attempt it anyways
+        * may not be necessary but will attempt it anyways, only making it far too complex

 * Show how to overload constructors and methods, talk about plusses and minuses in doing so.
     * see `./overloading`